 - Separate the leaves- you will use each leave to form gołąbek.

 - Peel and chop the onions.
 Fry them with minced meat and a bit of oil or butter.
+Keep in mind that frying meat is not necessary!
+You can add raw meat to the filling.

 - Mix rice, onions, and meat together.
 Season with salt and pepper.
 If the filling is too dry, add melted butter or broth to make sure it's easy to wrap in the cabbage leaves.